UWCS/fulcrum/USER.md

 ## iCal

-An ical feed for all events is available at `https://events.uwcs.co.uk/uwcs.ics`.
+An ical feed for all events is available at `/uwcs.ics`.
 This can be added to any calendar application that supports ical feeds, such as Google Calendar or Outlook.
 Note that the feed is read-only, and any changes made to events on the site will be reflected in the feed.

 ## Publicity

+An exec-only endpoint for creating single week calendars is available at `/exec/publicity/`.

+### Single week calendar

+Select a `year` and `term` from the dropdowns and then a `week`.
+You do not need to change `End Week` as this will be prefilled.
+Then click generate to create an svg of the calender for that week.
+Note there is a limit of 8 events in a week with a max of 6 events in a single day.
+If the week exeeds this, publicity will have to be done manually.

+If the generated SVG looks good, it can be downloaded direct to PNG via the `Save PNG` button.
+If frther editing is required, click `Copy SVG` to copy the SVG to your clipboard and paste it into a vector graphics editor such as Figma.

+### Multi week calendar

 soonTM